December 22, 2020; revised December 23, 2020; April 14, 2022 (Ref. 4 added among other revisions)

 How Are Electrical/Chemical Signals Sensed or Experienced?

 3. To quote more from that book (p.
 56): “Your perceptions and knowledge about the world are built from these patterns.
 There is no light inside your head.
 It is dark in there.
 There is no sound entering your brain either; it is quiet inside.
-In fact, the brain is the only part of your body that has no senses itself.
+The brain is the only part of your body that has no senses itself.
 A surgeon could stick a finger into your brain, and you would not feel it.
 All the information that enters your mind comes in as spatial and temporal patterns on the axons”.

 All Existing Scientific Theories Are Speculations